Discover My Protocol For

 Is a certificate provided with the course to claim professional education credits?

-For this non-contact professional development course, credits can be claimed for 13 hours with Yoga Alliance or IAYT.
+For this non-contact professional development course, credits can be claimed for 10 hours with both Yoga Alliance and IAYT.
 Both organisations accept self-claimed training for non-contact credits and no certificate of completion is required.

 Can the videos be downloaded?